GoranErhartic/backend-onboarding/commands/advanced/analyze-code-structure.md

 ---
-title: "09 - Analyze Code Structure (OPTIONAL)"
+title: "09 - Analyze Code Structure"
-description: "Analyze code patterns, conventions, dependencies, and structure - OPTIONAL: helps AI agents understand code organization"
+description: "Analyze code patterns, conventions, dependencies, and structure - helps AI agents understand code organization"
 author: "Goran Erhartic"
 ---

 Analyze the codebase to identify common patterns, anti-patterns, code conventions, architectural decisions, and component dependencies.
 This comprehensive analysis helps AI agents understand coding standards, best practices, and component interdependencies used in the project.

-**This step is OPTIONAL and can be run independently or in parallel with other steps.**
+**This step can be run independently or in parallel with other steps.**
 **DO NOT MODIFY ANY EXISTING CODE.**

 **CRITICAL - Parallel Execution & File Writes:**